 The NSW Government provides a framework for agencies to achieve value for money from their procurement activities whilst being fair, ethical and transparent.
 The following documents are relevant to all categories and steps within the procurement process.

-Please note that these policies are currently under review as part of the NSW Government's procurement reform.
-For further information about current procurement policy, please contact the NSW Procurement Client Support Centre.
+For further information about current procurement policy, please contact the NSW Procurement Service Centre.
 Alternatively, if you are in a government agency, please contact your local Chief Procurement Officer.

-The NSW Government's policy for goods and services procurement is set out in the NSW Procurement Board's Procurement Policy Framework.
+The NSW Government's policy for procurement is set out in the NSW Government Procurement Policy Framework.
 This policy applies across all departments, statutory authorities, trusts and other NSW Government entities.
 State Owned Corporations under the State Owned Corporations Act are exempt although they are encouraged to adopt aspects of the Policy that are consistent with their corporate intent.

 Code of Practice for Procurement

 The Code of Practice of Procurement and the related Implementation Guidelines cover all NSW Government procurement activities except for goods and services procurement.
 The Code outlines the philosophy, obligations and standards of behaviour applicable to all parties in the supply chain during the procurement process.

 - Code of Practice for Procurement - current issue dated 18 January 2005: applies to procurements for which tenders close on or after 1 February 2005